apcl-research/human_attention_localize_c_bugs/README.md

  python .\create_specified_plot.py .\code_percent_demo\20250413_162432_fixations_data_fcount_md_vs_no_md.csv .\official_bug_names.csv "Bug" "Percent Code Fixations" "Participant ID" --title "Percent Fixations on Code" --xlabel "Bug" --ylabel "Percent Fixations on Code" --dir percent_code
 ```
 #### Outputs
 - outputs a .png and a .svg version of a scatter plot and a box plot to a new folder called `uniq_methods` (or the directory name specified) that is created in the directory where the input csv_file is.
-The name of the .png and .svg are either based on the title from the command line arguments, or it is `Unique_Number_of_Methods_Visted_Per_Bug_*`
+The name of the .png and .svg are either based on the title from the command line arguments, or it is `Unique_Number_of_Methods_Visited_Per_Bug_*`
 - what the graph shows is really dependent on the data and the command line arguments, but when this script is called from `create_graphs.py`, the box plot shows the average number of unique methods/functions looked at for each bug.
 The average is over all the participants who completed the specified bug.
 When this script is called from `create_graphs.py`, the scatter plot shows how many unique methods/functions each participant looked at for each bug.
 The dots are color coded so that each participant is a different color, but the same color across all of the tasks they completed.
 #### Outputs Used For
 NOTE: called by `create_graphs.py`.
 Used to create Figure 5 in paper.